Mejituu/spotmicroai-simulation/Pybullet Simulation by Maurice Rahme/README.md

 **Reinforcement Learning Agent Evaluation**

-Go to `spot_bullet/src` and do `./spot_ars_eval.py`.
+Go to `src` and do `./spot_ars_eval.py`.
 You may also use the following optional arguments.
 Note that if you don't use the `-a` argument, no agent will be loaded, so you will be using the open-loop policy.
 For example, if you enter `149` after `-a`, you will see the first successful policy, but if you enter `2229`, you will see a much more aggressive policy.

 ```
 -h, --help          show this help message and exit